The Complete Guide to the Iguazú Falls in Argentina

 Explore the captivating colours of the Humahuaca Gorge, with its vibrant red and orange tones.
 Your guide immerses you in the local atmosphere, featuring a charismatic food market, the scenic sacred garden of Cardones, and the impressive Pre-Inca fortress, Pukara of Tilcara, before returning to Salta.

-Wrap up your day with a visit to the remote mining town, San Antonio de los Cobres.
-Enjoy a quiet wander through the town, and savour lunch at a welcoming family-run restaurant before retiring for the day at Hotel Legado Mitico Salta.
+Continue to the dazzling Salinas Grandes salt flats before visiting the remote mining town of San Antonio de los Cobres.
+Enjoy lunch at a family-run restaurant before returning to Hotel Legado Mitico Salta.

 After a tasty hotel breakfast, embark on a journey through one of Argentina’s most spectacular routes from Salta to Cachi.
 Marvel at the diverse landscapes—lush Yungas jungle turns into arid Calchaquí Valley.
 Wind through mountain roads to Paso Piedra de Molinos, spotting Andean Condors along the way.